wtsia/CS-notes/Scalability.md

 #### Load Balancing:
 - distributes traffic from clients among servers
-- What IP address should we return when a clien enters a website address
+- What IP address should we return when a client enters a website address
     - can return via the load balancer instead of DNS returning server #
 - Private IPs are localized and not seen by the public